 (Further provisions about statements of truth are contained in Part 17 of these Rules and Practice Direction 17A.).

 Timetable for Non-Convention Cases

-While the 6 week deadline referred to in paragraph 2.14 is set out in the 1980 Hague Convention and in the Council Regulation, non-Convention child abduction cases must similarly be completed in 6 weeks except where exceptional circumstances make this impossible.
+While the 6 week deadline referred to in paragraph 2.14 is set out in the 1980 Hague Convention, non-Convention child abduction cases must similarly be completed in 6 weeks except where exceptional circumstances make this impossible.
 Paragraph 2.14 applies to these cases as appropriate for a non-Convention case.

 Urgent applications, or applications out of business hours